pymc-devs/pytensor/CONTRIBUTING.md

 Archetypes](https://opentechstrategies.com/archetypes) and released under a [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/) license.

-The current focus of the Aesara project is rapid, high quality development of a hackable, pure-Python symbolic tensor library with strong support for graph rewrites and transpilation to multiple backends including C, [JAX](https://github.com/google/jax>), and
+The current focus of the Pytensor project is rapid, high quality development of a hackable, pure-Python symbolic tensor library with strong support for graph rewrites and transpilation to multiple backends including C, [JAX](https://github.com/google/jax>), and